Terminal Island: Before World War II

-The island was originally called Isla Raza de Buena Gente and later Rattlesnake Island.
+The original Tongva name for the island is unknown, though Spanish colonizers first named it Isla Raza de Buena Gente and later Rattlesnake Island.
 It was renamed Terminal Island in 1891.

 In 1909, the newly reincorporated Southern California Edison Company decided to build a new steam station to provide reserve capacity and emergency power for the entire Edison system and to enable Edison to shut down some of its small, obsolete steam plants.
 The site chosen for the new plant was on a barren mudflat known as Rattlesnake Island, today's Terminal Island in the San Pedro Bay.
 Construction of Plant No. 1 began in 1910.

 The land area of Terminal Island has been supplemented considerably from its original size.
 In 1909 the city of Los Angeles annexed the city of Wilmington.
 During this time the "Father of the Harbor" Phineas Banning, held deed to roughly 18 acres of land on Rattlesnake Island.
 Phineas Banning was instrumental in bringing innovative changes to San Pedro Bay and made the first steps towards expansion.
 Once annexed with the city of Los Angeles the expansion was completed.
 In the late 1920s, Deadman's Island in the main channel of the Port of Los Angeles was dynamited and dredged away, and the resulting rubble was used to add 62 acre to Terminal Island's southern tip.

 In 1930, the Ford Motor Company built a facility called Long Beach Assembly, having moved earlier operations from Downtown Los Angeles.
 The factory remained until 1958 when manufacturing operations were moved inland to Pico Rivera.

 In 1927, a civilian facility, Allen Field, was established on Terminal Island.
 The Naval Reserve established a training center at the field and later took complete control, designating the field Naval Air Base San Pedro (also called Reeves Field).
 In 1941, the Long Beach Naval Station was located adjacent to the airfield.
 In 1942, the Naval Reserve Training Facility was transferred, and a year later NAB San Pedro's status was downgraded to a Naval Air Station (NAS Terminal Island).
 Reeves Field as a Naval Air Station was disestablished in 1947, although the adjacent Long Beach Naval Station continued to use Reeves Field as an auxiliary airfield until the late 1990s.
 A large industrial facility now covers the site of the former Naval Air Station.